 Suspensions will be used as a last resort.
 However, it is acknowledged that they are sometimes necessary to ensure a calm and safe environment for all children and staff.
 Principals can use suspension or permanent exclusion in response to serious incidents or in response to persistent poor behaviour which has not improved following extensive support and intervention.
-In deciding whether to issue a suspension or permanent exclusion the academy will have reference to OAT's Suspension and Exclusion policy and legislation that governs the suspension and permanent exclusion of children (The School Discipline (Pupil Exclusions and Reviews) (England) Regulations 2012).
+In deciding whether to issue a suspension or permanent exclusion, the academy will have reference to OAT's Suspension and Exclusion policy and legislation that governs the suspension and permanent exclusion of children 'Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement' - Guidance for maintained schools, academies, and pupil referral units in England, September 2023 (https://assets.publishing.service.gov.uk/media/64ef773513ae1500116e30db/Suspension_and_permanent_exclusion_guidance_september_23.pdf).

-In considering suspension or exclusion the principal should ensure that, as far is appropriate, the academy's 'Vulnerable child pre-exclusion checklist' has been considered.
+In considering suspension or exclusion, the principal should ensure that, as far is appropriate, the academy's 'Vulnerable child pre-exclusion checklist' has been considered.
 This will guide principals in their review of support and intervention strategies in response to misbehaviour.